Bringing Your Read to Life

 With cooking, you have the polarities of sweet, salty, bitter and sour (okay, five if you count “umami”).
 If you add but one of these to counter a dish dominated by one of the others, you can awaken and transform a flat or boring taste into a delicious and engaging one.
 It can be a simple addition that yields a profound transformation.

-I wanted to make you aware of some of the main seasonings at your disposal.
+Here are some of some of the main seasonings at your disposal:

 Elements of Choice for Voice Acting: